billkarsh/SpikeGLX/Markdown/Manual-Text.md

 should use for all GUI functions that select channels.
 For example:

 * Which channel to observe in a TTL trigger.
-* Which channel to send to AO.
+* Which channel to send to audio output.
 * Which channels to selectively save.

 **Imec Data Files Are Split**